liatrio/tag-o11y-quick-start-manifests/README.md

 #### Dashboards
 If you wish to add additional dashboards to the Grafana instance, you can do so by:
-1. Adding them to the `gateway-collector/base/grafana/provisioning/dashboards/demo` directory
+1. Adding them to the `gateway-collector/overlays/<your_configuration>/grafana/provisioning/dashboards/demo` directory
-2. Update the kustomization.yml in the base configuration with the new file that will be added to the generated configmap, preferably in the one with fewer entries.
+2. Update the kustomization.yml in your configuration with the new file that will be added to the generated configmap
 3. Mount it inside the grafana-lgtm.yaml file like the others so it will be made available to the Grafana instance.
 4. Run `make apply-<your_configuration>` to apply the changes to the config maps which will also automatically update the grafana-lgtm deployment.